thecosignstudio/process/_chapters/05-design.md

 **1. Nothing**

-Maybe it’s the first time a user sees view, interface element or status.
-Maybe it’s not activated yet.
-Essentially, the component exists but hasn’t started.
+Maybe it’s the first time a user sees a view, interface element, or status.
+Maybe it hasn't been activated yet.
+Essentially, the component exists but hasn’t started working yet.

 **2. Loading**